 You have the right to appeal, or request an independent review of, any action we take or decision we make about your coverage, benefits or services.
-You can appeal through either a written or verbal request.
+You can submit your appeal online, by email, by fax, by mail, or you can call using the number on the back of your member ID card.
 There are several levels of appeal, including internal and external appeal levels, which you may follow.
 Contact us as soon as possible because time limits apply.

 When we make a decision about what services we will cover or how we'll pay for them, we let you know.
-Usually we will send you an explanation of benefits statement or a letter denying a pre-authorization request.
+Usually we will send you an explanation of benefits statement statement or a letter explaining our decision about a pre-authorization request.
 An appeal is a request from a member, or an authorized representative, to change a decision we have made about:

 - Access to health care benefits, including a pre-authorization request denial